spooll/Exch-Maintenance/README.md

     Start Exchange Management Shell, type "Notepad $profile", and if you have warning "The system cannot find..." , you should create it first, by running "New-item $profile -Force", then copy-paste script text, and reopen EMS.
+### PARAMETER Exch
+    Your Exchange Server to Maintain.
 ### PARAMETER Start
     It`s set HubTransport, ServerWideOffline, DatabaseCopyActivationDisabledAndMoveNow, DatabaseCopyAutoActivationPolicy
     and ClusterNode in Maintenance, redirect current messages in queue to random Exch server and Move-ActiveMailboxDatabase